Rich and creamy french silk pie with an oreo crust and a *ton* of espresso whipped cream.

 • Add in the whipped cream and very gently fold it into the chocolate mixture.

-• Pour the pie filling over the baked oreo crust.
+• Pour the pie filling over the chilled oreo crust.
 Cover the pie with plastic wrap and set it in the fridge for at least 4 hours, or until the filling is firm.

 Whipped Cream